kevinmata/kevinmata.github.io/index.md

 Website work well in Edge

-Don't forget to be sure to check this out
+Don't forget to be sure to check this out.